 Geneva College’s Master of Arts in Counseling offers academic training for students looking to pursue a career path of professional counseling.
-Students in the Christian counseling master’s degree program can choose from one of three concentrations, including Marriage, Couple and Family Counseling; Clinical Mental Health Counseling; or School Counseling.
+Students in the Christ-centered Master of Arts in Counseling degree program can choose from one of three concentrations, including Marriage, Couple and Family Counseling; Clinical Mental Health Counseling; or School Counseling.

-To learn more about pursuing one of these educational paths through a master’s degree in counseling at Geneva College, please fill out the form on this page for more information.
+Your education and career growth doesn’t have to stop at the master’s level.
+In fact, many of our students go on to pursue a doctorate degree in counseling.
+To learn more about pursuing one of these educational paths through Geneva College, please fill out the form on this page for more information.

 U.S. News & World Report recognizes Geneva College as a Top 10 Best Value School out of all North Region colleges, accounting for our academic quality and the net cost of attendance for those receiving the average level of need-based financial aid.

 For the second year in a row, Geneva’s ABET-accredited engineering program placed in U.S. News & World Report’s Top 100 Best Undergraduate Engineering Programs in the nation.

 Geneva was named a Christian College of Distinction, affirming the school’s dedication to high quality academics founded on the inerrant truth of God’s word.

 Designated as a Pennsylvania College of Distinction, Geneva is recognized as one of the best places in the state for students to learn, to grow, and to succeed.

 As a College of Distinction, Geneva is nationally recognized for providing outstanding preparation that is highly valued by graduate schools and employers.

 Geneva College placed in the Top 20 Regional College North Rankings as identified by U.S. News & World Report.